About this Course

 Whether you have a formal background in art or are completely self taught, this course is something you can truly benefit from.
 Register now as enrollment is limited.

-- April 1: welcome and course philosophy
+- April 1: welcome, course philosophy, preparatory work

 - April 8: Texture - gathering inspiration, visual texture (pattern), actual texture